qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i just updated the app and now it crashes every time i try and open it
 - app crashes every time i try to open it is of a a email a a a
 - i every time i try to open the app it crashes help please
-- crashes every time i try to open a daily email dilbert from my tbsp
+- crashes every time i try to open a daily email
 - ever since the update the app keep crashing on me every time i try to open it
 - i just recently updated the app and every time i open it it crashes
-- crashes when trying to open tbsp
+- crashes when trying to open email
 - since update of hours ago mail crashes every time tries to open
 - the app keeps crashing every time i try to open an email
 - email will not open crashes every time